 Johnathon is a native Hoosier and thus loves mid-range jump shots and a solid fundamental bounce pass.
 He has an affinity for the ocean - he especially loves hammerhead sharks, great white sharks, and, of course, orcas.
-He wants to work toward eliminating single-use plastics and increasing legal protections for marine mammals.

 As a scuba diving instructor, Meg has seen firsthand how pollution has devastated oceanic environments.
 Bearing witness to the decline of marine mammals and coral structures inspired her passion for ocean advocacy and policy.
 Through strategic litigation efforts, she aspires to achieve measurable outcomes that will help keep our oceans biodiverse and abundant.